ASS102 - Culture and Communication

 |Scheduled learning activities - campus||

 ASS102 continues the introduction to Anthropology commenced by ASS101, but can be taken first by mid-year commencing students.
-The subject examines other foundational issues for anthropologists including the relationship between violence and conflict and the human social order and the complexity of human communication in such diverse areas of human practice as symbolic communication, belief systems and myth and ritual.
-Examples of human societies and cultures are drawn from Africa, Asia, Europe, the Americas, Australia and the Pacific.
+The unit examines other foundational issues for anthropologists including the relationship between violence and conflict and the human social order and the complexity of human communication in such diverse areas of human practice as symbolic communication, belief systems and myth and ritual.
+Examples of human societies and cultures are drawn from the Americas, Europe, and Australia.

 Unit Fee Information

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.